HeadphoneCairn/Roudi/README.md

 ### MULTI page

 - If you select the same channel twice in LAYER of SPLIT mode, only the left channel will be used.
+- The pitch bend, mod wheel, ... on/off overrides the same filters in the SETTINGS.

 ## Level Two Pages